This is Part 7 of our tutorial series on building a membership site with WordPress.

 Contests or Draws

 Set up a periodic contest or draw.
 Give cash prizes, free products or even one-on-one coaching to the winner.
 This can incentivize members to continue their membership.

 You can provide even more unique and valuable content to your members by interviewing experts in your niche, then posting these exclusive interviews inside the membership area.

 For example, go to a site like http://rtir.com and you will find experts that you can contact for a potential interview.
 The interview could be recorded and transcribed, and then posted or given to members.
 The experts you interview benefit from the additional exposure they receive through you, and by having their products or services promoted during the interview.

 Hopefully, the above has given you plenty of useful tips and ideas for starting or growing your membership site.
 In our next tutorial, we look at useful membership site tools and resources.

 To view the next tutorial in this series, go here:

 To learn more about WordPress membership plugins, go here:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the products and services offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been certified, reviewed, or tested by WordPress.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been certified, tested, or reviewed by WordPress.
 The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked to this site.

-Did you enjoy this post?
-If so, please consider sharing this information with other bloggers using the links below.
+Have you found this tutorial useful?
+If so, please consider sharing this tutorial with anyone thinking of starting or growing their business online using the share buttons below.